 Only the results of skiers with Full Eligibility Status as per 6.2.1 will be used to calculate aggregate points.
-The "push down concept" (see 11.4) will be used to calculate Divisional Aggregate totals.
+All three individual races will be scored.

-Scores will be based on the following World Cup scoring system for all aggregate awards in all able bodied categories:
+In general, scores will be based on the following scoring system for aggregate awards: